jdtsmith/ultra-scroll/README.md

   tab-bar, but *not* the tab-bar-mode bar.
 - Jumbo lines (lines taller than the window's height):
   - Scrolling towards buffer end:
-    - When scrolling with jumbo lines towards the buffer's end (with `vscroll`), simply keep *point on the jumbo line* until it fully disappears from view.
+    - When scrolling past jumbo lines towards the buffer's end (with `vscroll`), simply keep *point on the jumbo line* until it *fully disappears* from view.
 As a special case, Emacs will not re-center when this happens.
-    - This is *not* true for lines that are shorter than the usable window height.
+    - This is *not* true for lines that are shorter than the usable window height (even if they are tall).
 In this case, you must *avoid* placing point on any line which falls partially out of view.
   - Scrolling towards buffer start:
     - When scrolling up past jumbo lines towards the buffer's start using `set-window-start` (lines of content move down), you must